-Machinery/equipment a) Machinery and equipment may only be used by those who have been trained in their use.
-Exceptions are noted in appendices. b) All electrical equipment will be visually inspected at least once a year and tested every three years.
+Machinery/equipment a) Machinery and equipment may only be used by those who have been trained in their use. b) All electrical equipment will be visually inspected at least once a year and tested every five years.
 A record will be kept of the results of these tests. c) Protective equipment should be used following instruction from a supervisor. d) The following protocols apply to the use of Display Screen Equipment: • VDU users must have periodic breaks in their work • Eyesight tests will be provided for VDU users upon request • Where appropriate VDU users will be provided with corrective equipment such as VDU screens, glasses or contact lenses • Health and safety assessments of all workstations will be carried out periodically. • Appropriate training and information will be given where the organisation of a workstation has been substantially modified.

-Hazardous substances a) The site on which XXXXXX operates is low risk in relation to hazardous substances, COSHH assessments will be undertaken in locations where they apply. b) Exposure of staff, volunteers and trainees to hazardous substances will be minimised and adequately controlled in all cases. c) Anyone coming into contact with hazardous substances will receive training and information on health and safety aspects relating to the use of such substances.
+Hazardous substances a) The site on which WCC operates is low risk in relation to hazardous substances, COSHH assessments will be undertaken in locations where they apply. b) Exposure of staff, volunteers and trainees to hazardous substances will be minimised and adequately controlled in all cases. c) Anyone coming into contact with hazardous substances will receive training and information on health and safety aspects relating to the use of such substances.